willtonian1/formulaWizardFrontend/README.md

 # F1-Final-Frontend
 Formula Wizard is a personal web app which aims to find the best looking livery in f1 history using a simple picker.
+Implementing ML Soon.

 ## FrameWorks and Languages (frontend)